 This program analyses how exponentially growing technologies may impact our lives, industries and society in the next five to fifteen years.
 Throughout the program, participants will meet experts from different disruptive technologies and gain exposure to some of the latest breakthroughs developed in Israel, a world leader in innovation in the fields of Computer & Communications, Security, Clean-Tech, Nano-Tech, and Bio-Tech.
 With the insight gained, the students will be better prepared to face and seize the opportunities and challenges arising from the emergence of these technologies.

 Enquiries and application process:

-Students from other universities must consult the appropriate authority to check re accreditation.
+Students must consult the appropriate university authority to confirm accreditation.

 Rothberg Merit Scholarships – for graduate students